 - The genome sequence of the barley pathogen Ramularia collo-cygni has been annotated offering insights into the biology and infection strategy of the fungus, the potential to examine the interaction between the pathogen and the host and informing effective crop protection programmes.

 IPM research will continue to bring together management components within IPM toolboxes, including host resistance, disease forecasting, spore detection, inoculum sources and fungicide programmes in consultation with stakeholders and in alignment with policy makers’ considerations.
-In year 6, emphasis will be placed on Knowledge Exchange activities to maximise the reach and impact of RD outputs and on new approaches to understanding the influence of management practices on pathogen populations.
-Future research will, in collaboration with industry researchers will implement IPM strategies in practice and through involvement in international consortia, improve, develop and deliver components of best practice.
+In subsequent work, emphasis will be placed on gathering evidence relating to the efficacy and use of non-conventional pesticides and disease control strategies.
+In collaboration with industry researchers will implement IPM strategies in practice and through involvement in international consortia, improve, develop and deliver components of best practice.